clk-project/clk/README.md

 * logging features: Having good logging capabilities is the basics of a suitable command line tool.
 * powerful formatting helpers: The output of command line tools should be easy to read and easy to parse by an external tool. click-project provides some formatting features that can be easily configured from the command line to achieve this goal.
 * directory based project: Say that you want to store
-* argument documentation: arguments are at least as important as options, yet they don't have any documentation associated. click-project fixes that by allowing to add an help to the arguments.
+* argument documentation: arguments are at least as important as options, yet they don't have any documentation associated. click-project fixes that by allowing to add a help message to the arguments.
 * options groups: options can be grouped to structure the help of the commands.
 * command flow management: TODO
 * launchers: TODO